 - 3.9 A final site-specific fixed charge is applied for water to recover the cost of the single bulk meter, based upon the total expected water consumption. - 3.10 HWD is included in the relevant wholesale starting point charged to NAVs because it is a socialised cost of collecting and treating water that drains from the highways into our network. - 3.11 The inclusion of SWD in the relevant starting point depends on the services that the NAV offers to it's end customers.
-For example, if all properties on a site have sustainable drainage solutions, we would not expect this to be included in the bulk charges we set but would be included final charges for those customers, such that the NAV is appropriately remunerated for the service it provides, not us as the incumbent. - 3.12 For the avoidance of doubt, retail costs (such as billing services and reading the meters of end customers) are not recovered by wholesale charges and are not included in the relevant starting point. - 3.13 Competition costs refer to the upfront set up and ongoing operating costs we incur as an incumbent operating in the non-household retail market.
-These costs form part of our non-household wholesale charges and therefore form part the wholesale starting point for our NAV charges, dependent on the number of non-household customers the NAV site serves.
+For example, if all properties on a site have sustainable drainage solutions, we would not expect this to be included in the bulk charges we set. - 3.12 For the avoidance of doubt, retail costs (such as billing services and reading the meters of end customers) are not recovered by wholesale charges and are not included in the relevant starting point. - 3.13 Competition costs refer to the upfront set up and ongoing operating costs we incur as an incumbent operating in the non-household retail market.
+These costs form part of our non-household wholesale charges and therefore form part of the wholesale starting point for our NAV charges, dependent on the number of non-household customers the NAV site serves.